tidues/TensorOpt/readme.md

 Note that the variables $X$ and $Y$ are essentially numpy arrays, so most numpy functions can be applied directly.
 To switch to Cplex, set `solver='cplex'` in the initialization step.

 ## Extend to Other Solvers
 Create a class similar to the GrbModel and CpxModel.
 Most functions in these classes only provide a one-line script to specify the syntax of some essential operations in the corresponding solver.
-Then, register for the new class in the Model class.
+Then, register the new class in the Model class.